 Six factors influence where your outsourcing rate will fall within the ranges above:

 Do not make this decision on cost alone.
 The cheapest billing company is rarely the best value.
-A company charging 7% that achieves a 99% clean claim rate and 24-day AR will generate far more net revenue than a company charging 4% with an 88% clean claim rate and 45-day AR.
+A company charging 7% that achieves a 99% clean claim rate and 24-day AR (as defined by HFMA's MAP Keys) will generate far more net revenue than a company charging 4% with an 88% clean claim rate and 45-day AR.

 Related: Medical Billing Outsourcing Guide · ROI Calculator · Contact Us